 Inside they found something unusual.
-Along with his long-dead remains, they discovered a reddish sliver of live flesh, causing an uproar in Prague.
-According to the church authorities, they had just found the disembodied living tongue of St. John of Nepomuk.
+Along with his long-dead remains, they discovered a reddish sliver of flesh, causing an uproar in Prague.
+According to the church authorities, they had just found the disembodied, living tongue of St. John of Nepomuk.

-When his pulsing tongue was revealed, it was seen as proof of his incorruptibility and sainthood and in 1719, work began on a church done in a five-pointed star design was dedicated to him.
+When his pulsing tongue was revealed, it was seen as proof of his incorruptibility and sainthood and in 1719, work began on a church.
+The structure was created in a five-pointed star design was dedicated to him.
 The church would serve as a pilgrimage site for the saint, and also hold the remains of his tongue, the ultimate tribute to his saintly life.
 When the church was finally finished in 1727, it stood as an impressive tribute to the unique Bohemian style of Baroque Gothic.

 Fifty years after the initial church was completed, a 10-sided star-shaped cloister was built around the site, making the site a unique architectural monument and a UNESCO World Heritage Site as well.

 Today, many visitors still come to revel at St. John’s reliquary in the church, despite the fact the legend of the tongue has since been debunked.
 In 1973, scientists analyzed the supposed tongue and discovered that it was in fact part of his brain swollen with congealed blood, which lent the specimen its red color and tongue-like appearance.
 Of course, a piece of St. John of Nepomuk’s brain might be an even better relic than his tongue.